Podocarpus bonsai care

 Pruning

-Older, already finished bonsai are cut back or plucked more often.
+Older, already finished bonsai are pruned more frequently with sharp bonsai scissors.
 As a result a lot of new shoots you can see after 4 weeks and thus a finer branching is achieved.
 In young bonsai, which should gain some strength, the branches, especially the lower, are left longer.
 Let it grow to 10-20cm and then cut back to the desired length.
 Growing larger sacrificial branches to obtain a broader trunk is not necessarily recommended.
 The later interfaces of such large sacrificial branches do not close so easily.
 In general, when cutting branches, bonsai wound sealant should be applied to improve wound healing.

 Styles